 New Watford Market

 Watford indoor market was located at the heart of Watford in Charter Place, adjacent to the INTU Shopping centre.
 Open three days a week, the market housed at its maximum 100 traders selling a range of day to day items.
 However, with occupancy levels decreasing and wider strategic development plans for the town centre, the council took the decision to move it to a new site (under new management).
-WMC were a key agent in delivering the relocation and continued operation of the market.
+WMC were a key agent in delivering the relocation and operation of the market.

 What we did